hogaku/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_04-connect-iot-device-to-azure.md

 #### Task 1: Create the Device

-1. If necessary, log in to [portal.azure.com](https://portal.azure.com) using your Azure account credentials.
+1. If necessary, log in to the Azure portal.

+    In the virtual machine environment, open a browser window and navigate to: +++https://portal.azure.com+++

     If you have more than one Azure account, be sure that you are logged in with the account that is tied to the subscription that you will be using for this course.